Hyundai Kona N SUV review

 - Too many drive settings

-The world of fast small SUVs wasn’t very heavily populated until relatively recently but now the Volkswagen T-Roc R, BMW X2 M35i, Audi SQ2 and MINI Countryman JCW are all fighting it out for supremacy.
-There’s also the more affordable and less powerful (but no less fun) Ford Puma ST. Hyundai has found a gap in the market directly between these cars, making the Kona N more powerful than the Ford but less expensive than all its other rivals.
+The world of fast small SUVs wasn’t very heavily populated until relatively recently but now the Volkswagen T-Roc R, BMW X2 M35i, Audi SQ2 and MINI Countryman JCW are all fighting it out for supremacy, all with around 300bhp.
+There’s also the more affordable and less powerful (but no less fun) Ford Puma ST, or the Cupra Formentor with its many different engine options.
+Hyundai has found a gap in the market directly between these cars, making the Kona N more powerful than the Ford but less expensive than all its other rivals.

 The car’s 276bhp 2.0-litre turbo petrol engine is shared with the Hyundai i30 N, as is most of the rest of the running gear.
 The i30 N is one of our favourite hot hatchbacks, so the recipe is a good one and sets the Kona N up well.
 A 0-62mph sprint can be done in 6.4 seconds, unless you engage launch control, in which case it’s just 5.5 seconds.
 This makes the car easily quick enough to mix with its rivals, despite the Kona N only coming with front-wheel drive.

 The Kona N has joined the range as part of the model’s facelift, so it feels fresh and modern inside.
-Digital dials are standard, as is a new 10.25-inch touchscreen, while a smattering of specific badges and stitching choices elevate it above the regular Kona.
+Digital dials are standard, as is a new 10.25-inch touchscreen and Apple CarPlay and Android Auto, while a smattering of specific badges and stitching choices elevate it above the regular Kona.
 The price of the N may look high compared to entry-level versions of the Kona but you get a huge amount of kit as well as the performance, such as a head-up display, a premium sound system and heated and cooled electrically adjustable seats.

 While the Kona N does share its running gear with the i30 N, it’s slightly more expensive, slightly less practical and doesn’t come with the option of a manual gearbox like the i30 N does.
 We can’t imagine any of these will be major issues if you like the Kona’s driving position and styling, however.